-A prolific author and fearless traveler, Isabella Bird thwarted social convention and her own sickly nature by traveling about the world at will, and often alone.
-"The English Bird" wrote her first book after coming to the United States in 1854.
+A prolific author and fearless traveler, Isabella Bird thwarted social convention and her often-poor health by traveling about the world at will, and frequently alone.
+“The English Bird” wrote her first book after coming to the United States in 1854.
 From there, she traveled to Australia and then Hawaii, where she trekked up an active volcano.
 She also explored the Rocky Mountains in Colorado before traveling to Japan, China, Indonesia, Morocco, and the Middle East.
-This resulted in books like The Lady's Life in the Rocky Mountains, Unbeaten Tracks in Japan, and The Yangtze Valley and Beyond.
-For all her incredible contributions, Bird was inducted into the Royal Geographical Society of London in 1892.
+Her journeys resulted in books like The Lady’s Life in the Rocky Mountains, Unbeaten Tracks in Japan, and The Yangtze Valley and Beyond.
+For her incredible contributions, Bird was inducted into the Royal Geographical Society of London in 1892.
 She was the first woman ever to earn the honor.

 4. Fanny Bullock Workman